 I learned a lot about beans, as well as the impact they can have on farmers, soil and health benefits from Raj Jana, founder of JavaPresse, a small-batch coffee company.
 Let’s take a deeper dive into what I learned from Raj.
 He gave some awesome ways for us to get the most out of our daily cup of coffee by making it even healthier.

 A hot mug of coffee isn’t just any drink for most of us—it’s the launch pad for each day.
 And yet, we often treat our morning coffee like an indulgent treat, rather than an opportunity to start each day with a healthy, life-enhancing habit.

 Healthy coffee environmental certifications

 There are a few environmental certifications you can look for to ensure your coffee’s grown naturally.
-These have strict standards about what kinds of chemicals can be used (making them a safe bet):
+These certifications use strict standards about what kinds of chemicals can be used, which makes them a safe bet:

 - Certified Organic

 There is a potential downside to only sticking with Certified Organic coffee, however.
 Most coffee farms don’t have enough financial security to invest in that particular certification, since it can be costly for small, rural businesses.
 By only buying Certified Organic beans, you may unknowingly penalize incredible farmers, because they can’t afford the certification.
 If there’s a local roaster you want to support, call them and ask how their coffee is grown + sourced.
 While they may not have the certification on their beans, their farmers may be following great practices that are worth supporting!

 A balanced, healthy coffee recipe

 Now that I’ve got the right beans for my coffee, let’s talk about what goes into that ‘perfect cup.’
 For me, it’s a mix of moderation and using high quality ingredients.
 This healthy cup of coffee, gives me stable energy, mental clarity, helps flush out my system and also keeps my skin glowing.